The Kusttram in Belgium

 A tram at Knokke Station

-The photographs shows a Kusttram tram at Knokke Station.
+The photograph shows a Kusttram tram at Knokke Station.

 At the old tram depot museum in Knokke